 To get to the top to train hard is not enough; you have to train smart.
 Knowing yourself is the best starting point.
 Our genetic study for sports is the most complete on the market today.
 It will give you key data to plan your training programme most smartly, helping you to reach your goals while avoiding injury.

 This DNA Performance Test has the following sections:

-We will analyse your genes and your predisposition to excel more at sports of endurance vs. explosiveness.
+We will analyse your genes and your predisposition to perform at endurance vs explosive sports.
 We will examine the aerobic capacity (VO2max) written in your genes, as well as other abilities related to sport.

 We will see the predisposition of your muscles to strength workouts.
 We can see what your genes say about your muscles’ resistance to fatigue, and we can even assess the capacity of your muscles to regenerate, based on your genetic code.

 Exercise does not affect everyone the same way.
 In your genetic code, we can see your overall predisposition to the benefits of sports: how you are predisposed to lose weight, your insulin sensitivity and the performance of sports, and even your predisposition to the reduction of cholesterol through exercise.